nigamdivyyanshi16/Telecom-Customer-Churn-Analysis/README.md

 1. Clone the repository.
 2. Open and explore raw data in Excel.
 3. Run the SQL scripts on your local database or cloud SQL service.
-4. Open `powerbi_dashboard.pbix` in Power BI Desktop to interact with visuals.
+4. Open `Telcocustomer_churn.pbix` in Power BI Desktop to interact with visuals.

 ---